 Yeast is a single-cell organism, called Saccharomyces cerevisiae, which needs food, warmth, and moisture to thrive.
 It converts its food—sugar and starch—through fermentation, into carbon dioxide and alcohol.
 It's the carbon dioxide that makes baked goods rise.

-Yeast is an important ingredient in baking as well as beer brewing.
-There are two types of yeast available for sale: One type is brewer's yeast, a wet yeast used primarily in beer making.
-The other type is baker's yeast, which is used as a leavening agent.
+There are two types of yeast available: Brewer's yeast, a wet yeast used primarily in beer making and baker's yeast, which is used as a leavening agent.
 There are then two types of baker's yeast—fresh yeast and active dry yeast.
-The three most common brands of yeast you may find in your local supermarket are Fleischmann's Yeast, Red Star, and SAF Perfect Rise Yeast.

 The fresh yeast cake has a stronger smell than dry yeast.
 It is light beige in color and soft and crumbly in texture.
 Since it is highly perishable, fresh yeast cakes are stored in the dairy case near the butter, but may not be available in your local supermarket.
 Depending on the manufacturer, such as Fleischmann’s, one cake of fresh yeast equals one envelope of dry yeast.
 Otherwise, the conversion is 2/3 ounce of fresh yeast equals 2 1/4 teaspoons dry yeast.
 Fresh yeast is often more expensive than active dry yeast.

 Fresh yeast has a specific taste.
 It smells ripe and tastes almost bready and rich.
 It tastes a bit sour and raw.

 You can use baking soda as a substitute for yeast.
 To do this, you need to add an acid to the mixture.
 Use equal parts baking soda and lemon juice to equal the amount of yeast used in the recipe.